nevarrra/nevarrra.github.io/twistedhood.md

 ### **My Input**

-Due to certain circumstances, I have worked on this project alone, and every phase of the development was tackled by myself.
+I have worked on this project alone, and every phase of the development was tackled by myself.